psonic/crystal_dream_machine/README.md

 Natisone Trip isn't just a video generator—it's a **digital journey** that transforms static images into **living, breathing entities**.
 The organic deformations mirror the natural flow of the sacred river, while the audio reactivity connects your visuals to the universal rhythm that flows through all things.

+*Born from the creative collaboration of Alex Ortiga (logo design), TV Int (mystical textures), and Iaia & Friend (ice video backgrounds) - united by the flowing waters of the Natisone.*

 ## 🤝 Contributing to the Magic

 We welcome fellow digital mystics!
 To contribute: